EventSaucePHP/EventSauce/docs/index.md

 ---

 <p class="max-width-medium">
-A event sourcing library for PHP focused on developer experience.
+An event sourcing library for PHP with a focus on developer experience.
 </p>

 <div class="text-center">